yixchen/HOT/README.md

 ## News

-- [2023/04/19] HOT dataset and model checkpoints are release at the [project website](https://hot.is.tue.mpg.de)!
+- [2023/04/19] HOT dataset and model checkpoints are released at the [project website](https://hot.is.tue.mpg.de)!

 ## Environment
 The code is developed under the following configurations.